 Bathurst Aqua Park in Summer

 Bathurst Aqua Park is open all summer at Chifley Dam.
-My husband and son have been and had a great time.
-They didn’t take any good pix so here is one from the Facebook page.
+My family has had some great visits here and really enjoyed playing on the inflatables.

 Where: Opposite Chifley Dam Cabins, Chifley Dam Rd, The Lagoon, Bathurst) NSW 2795